-‘Young And The Restless’ Spoilers: JT Rages At Victoria – Dangerous Symptoms Hint At Deeper Problem
+‘Young And The Restless’ Spoilers: JT Rages At Victoria — Dangerous Symptoms Hint At Deeper Problem

 Mentions Of Colleen Are A Clue

-Young and the Restless spoilers for February 12 showed JT went to see Traci Abbott (Beth Maitland) on Colleen Carlton’s (Tammin Sursok) birthday to share his condolences on the loss they both still feel.
+Young and the Restless spoilers for February 12 showed that JT went to see Traci Abbott (Beth Maitland) on Colleen Carlton’s (Tammin Sursok) birthday to share his condolences on the loss they both still feel.
 Colleen drowned a long time ago, but she’s on JT’s mind.
 He told Traci that he’s been thinking “a lot about Colleen lately.”
 But why?
-He claimed it was about Reed Hellstrom (Tristan Lake Leabu), but there’s more to it since JT also avoided questions about why moved back to town.
+He claimed it was about Reed Hellstrom (Tristan Lake Leabu), but there’s more to it since JT also avoided questions about why he moved back to town.

 It could be that Colleen and her untimely death is on JT’s mind because of his looming health crisis.
 Whether JT’s health is at risk from the after-effects of his electrocution years ago or because of a pill habit, it’s clear that something is seriously wrong.
 Given that Colleen’s memory was brought up out of the blue and JT admitted that he was taking pills for his heart, it might be that YR showrunner Mal Young brought JT back to the CBS soap only to kill him.